requestly/requestly/README.md

 - Any Suggestions

 # Alternative Contact
-In case this does not suffice, please drop an email to requestly.extension@gmail.com
+In case this does not suffice, please drop an email to contact [at] requestly [dot] io